How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Microscopic models

 Simulations of the quenched and the mean-connectivity network yield similar results for the stationary mean firing rates and mean input potentials.
 However, the mean-connectivity network may differ drastically compared to the quenched network when it comes to the non-stationary response (linear response function) and the fluctuations (second-order statistics).
 To illustrate the failure of the mean-connectivity approximation, let us consider the variance of the stochastic population rate $r(t)$.
 This variance represents the part of the mesoscopic neural variability (variance of the population activity $A_N(t,\Delta t)$) that is caused by the rate variability rather than the Poisson spiking noise.
 It can be measured from population activity data (see Appendix, Sec.~\ref{Sec:App:Estimation of the rate variance from population activities}), or directly computed from a simulated time series of $r(t)$ in our model.
 A non-vanishing variance of the population rate can occur for two reasons in our model: first, because of intrinsic finite-size fluctuations, and second, because of externally injected common noise.
 Here, we model the common external noise as a Gaussian white noise (more precisely, $\mu(t)=\bar\mu(t)+\sqrt{\tau\sigmaext^2}\hat\zeta(t)$, where $\bar\mu(t)$ is the mean stimulus and $\hat\zeta(t)$ is a standard Gaussian white noise process).

-Interestingly, simulations of the mean-connectivity network (Eq.~\eqref{eq:1st-order-net-micro} or \eqref{eq:1st-order-net-meso}) strongly overestimate the population-rate variance of the quenched network by more than one order of magnitude (Fig.~\ref{fig:intro}, note the different scale of the y axes).
-In addition to this large quantitative difference, we also observe a qualitatively different response to stimulus changes.
-When the mean stimulus strength is increased from $28$ mV to $50$ mV, the variance of the population rate exhibits a small but significant decrease in the quenched network (Fig.~\ref{fig:intro}a, right).
-This suppression of variability is in marked contrast to the prediction by the mean-connectivity network, which exhibits instead an increase in the variance (Fig.~\ref{fig:intro}b, right).
-We stress that the marked differences concern the second-order statistics but not the first-order statistics: The stationary mean population rates $\lrk{r}$ are the same in both networks as indicated in Fig.~\ref{fig:intro}a,b.
+Interestingly, simulations of the mean-connectivity network (Eq.~\eqref{eq:1st-order-net-micro} or \eqref{eq:1st-order-net-meso}) strongly overestimate the population-rate variance of the quenched network by more than one order of magnitude (Fig.~\ref{fig:intro}, note the different scale of the y axes). \rot{We stress that this difference is not an effect of a difference in firing rates: The stationary mean population rates $\lrk{r}$ are the same in both networks (e.g., the numerical values of the firing rates at high stimulus amplitudes are approximately equal as indicated in Fig.~\ref{fig:intro}a,b).} In addition to this large quantitative difference, we also observe a qualitatively different response to fast stimulus changes \rot{ when the network is large ($N=5\cdot 10^4$, green lines in Fig.~\ref{fig:intro})}: When the mean stimulus strength jumps from $28$ mV to $50$ mV, the variance of the population rate exhibits a small but significant decrease in the quenched network (Fig.~\ref{fig:intro}a, right).
+This suppression of variability is in marked contrast to the prediction by the mean-connectivity network, which exhibits instead an increase in the variance (Fig.~\ref{fig:intro}b, right). \rot{This qualitatively different behavior of the population-rate variance in response to a step stimulus is, however, not observed for smaller network size ($N=10^3$, but otherwise same parameters and similar firing rates; blue lines in Fig.~\ref{fig:intro}).}

 How can we understand non-stationary responses and neural variability of mesoscopic variables theoretically?
 In this paper, we present a ``second-order'' mesoscopic mean-field theory that also captures second-order statistics and nonstationary responses quantitatively, and explains non-trivial, qualitative phenomena such as the suppression of variability observed in Fig.~\ref{fig:intro}a.
 In particular, the explanation of the failure of the mean-connectivity approximation with respect to the stationary variances in Fig.~\ref{fig:intro}b and its resolution by the ``second-order'' mean-field theory will be presented towards the end of the paper in Sec.~\ref{sec:variances}.